kalpiree/SURE/README.md

-# DUAR: Dynamically Adaptive Uncertainty-aware Recommendations
+# SURE: Shift-aware, User-adaptive, Risk-controlled rEcommendations

 This repository implements a pipeline to generate prediction sets with guaranteed performance with the DUAR framework.